sbt/website/src/reference/04-Howto/15-Howto-Track-File-Inputs-and-Outputs.md

 outputs, but this need not be the case in general.
 An implementation of `buildObjects` may include header files in the `fileInputs`.
 These are not compiled themselves, but they may trigger re-compilation of one or more `*.c` source files.

-Note that calling `buildObjects.inputFileReport` also causes `buildObjects / fileInputs` to automatically be watched in a continuous build.
+Note that calling `buildObjects.inputFileChanges` also causes `buildObjects / fileInputs` to automatically be watched in a continuous build.

 ### File outputs